Spring Session M

-Spring Session M is the debut studio album by American new wave band Missing Persons.
-It was released on October 8, 1982 by Capitol Records.
+Spring Session M is the debut studio album by American rock band Missing Persons.
+It was released on October 8, 1982, by Capitol Records.
 The title of the album is an anagram of the band's name.
-Produced by Ken Scott with the songs written by Terry Bozzio, Dale Bozzio and Warren Cuccurullo, Spring Session M is a new wave rock album with elements of synthpop.
+Produced by Ken Scott with the songs written by Terry Bozzio, Dale Bozzio, and Warren Cuccurullo, Spring Session M is a new wave rock album with elements of synth-pop.

-Upon its release, the album received generally positive reviews from music critics and also noted commercial success, peaking at number 17 on the Billboard 200.
+Upon its release, the album received generally positive reviews from music critics and also noted commercial success, peaking at #17 on the Billboard 200.
 Spring Session M was certified gold by the Recording Industry Association of America (RIAA).

 Four singles were released from the album: "Words", "Windows", "Destination Unknown", and "Walking in L.A."
 All singles charted on the Billboard Hot 100, with "Words" and "Destination Unknown" both reaching #42, and the music videos also received regular airplay on MTV.